Settore disciplinare: Organizzazione Aziendale (SECS-P/10)

 Exploring Graduate Recruitment Practices through Job Advertisements and Curricula Vitae: a Corpus Approach to HRM Research

-The second chapter explores a corpus of 1,859 job advertisements collected over a one-year period, from October 2023 to October 2024, from the AlmaLaurea job offers notice board, which is available to students and recent graduates of Italian universities.
-Investigating how organisations approach the organisational practice of job advertising to recent graduates serves to unveil the self-image that organisations deem appropriate to convey.
+The second Chapter explores a corpus of job advertisements collected over a one-year period, from October 2023 to October 2024, from the AlmaLaurea job offers notice board, which is available to recent graduates of Italian universities.
+Investigating how companies approach the organisational practice of job advertising to recent graduates serves to unveil the self-image that companies deem appropriate to convey.
 Simultaneously, this also sheds light on the image that organisations aspire to project regarding the candidates they seek to recruit.

-Given the coherence and conceptual comparability of the two corpora, which both pertain to the AlmaLaurea suite of tools, the third chapter aims to analyse the linguistic construction of a real-life dynamic: the interaction between recent graduates who use CVs to enter the world of work, and companies seeking recently graduated young talent through job advertisements.
-Implications can be drawn with respect to the use of certain tools and to the value that specific communication channels have assumed nowadays; insights from this study could be useful to inform both organizations and candidates, as well as universities that provide placement services..
+Given the coherence and conceptual comparability of the two corpora, which both pertain to the AlmaLaurea suite of tools, the third Chapter aims to investigate the linguistic construction of a real-life dynamic: the interaction between recent graduates who use CVs to enter the world of work, and companies seeking recently graduated young talent through job advertisements.
+Implications can be drawn with respect to the use of certain tools and to the value that specific communication channels have assumed nowadays; insights from this study can inform both organisations and candidates, as well as universities that provide placement services.

 Pubblicazioni